 24. Liar, Liar, Pants on Fire!

-Rome is home to the The Bocca della Verità, which translates to ‘The Mouth of Truth.’
-Legend has it, Rome’s ancient built-in lie detector had a mouth of marble that would bite off the hand of anyone who dared tell a lie.
+Rome is home to The Bocca Della Verità, which translates to ‘The Mouth of Truth.’
+Legend has it, Rome’s ancient built-in lie detector had a mouth of marble that would bite off the hand of anyone who dared lie.

 25. She-Wolf City

-Since Ancient Roman times, the she-wolf has been the symbol of the city.
+Since Ancient Roman times, the she-wolf has been the city’s symbol.
 The bronze statue of the Capitoline Wolf, which dates back to 295 BC, shows a mother-wolf feeding the two mythical founders of Rome, Romulus and Remus.

 26. Flooding of the Colosseum